stocker88/nextjswebsite/_posts/compoundinterest.md

 Money comes third.

 Apart from Health and Love, there is not much you can’t afford without money.

-Warren Buffett was a kid hustling for pennies during the Depression, and at 11 years old in 1942, he launched his lifelong love of investing when he bought his first stock — three shares of an oil company called Cities Service at about $38 each.
-He sold his shares soon after at $40 each.

 ## 3. Understand the math behind Compounding